Hakodate Transportation Bureau: Hakodate City Tram

 For most of the day, trams run every ten minutes on each route, or every five minutes on the section between Yunokawa and Jūjigai, which is shared by both routes.
 After 19.00 the frequency is reduced to one tram every twenty minutes on each route, or every ten minutes on the shared section.

 ICAS nimoca Card, a magnetic prepaid card, is accepted for payment of fares.

+Stations

+Both routes run together in parallel from Yunokawa to Jujigai for 20 stations, where they split up, with three stations on each separate branch.
+In addition to connecting to a vaster network of bus routes criss-crossing the city, the tram system is also linked to the Hakodate Station.

+Rolling stock

+As of 31 March 2023, the bureau owns 37 trams; 32 of them are used for commercial operation, three are decorated and two more are equipped with snowplows.
+The following types of vehicles are in use: